Mitacs Globalink Funding Programs for International Students

 - Be 18 years old and over at the time of application;

-- Foreign undergraduate students in their final year (must have completed second year of study before beginning their research at UdeM), foreign graduate students or foreign postdoctoral fellows, in any discipline;
+- Foreign undergraduate students in their final year (must have completed second year of study before beginning their research at UdeM) or foreign graduate students in any discipline;

 - Students must come from a university or university-level research center;